asavoullis/Data_Engineering_Projects/README.md

 # Data Engineering Projects Repository

-This repository contains distinct data engineering projects, each focusing on different aspects of data analysis, processing, and insights.
-Below is an overview of each project:
+Welcome to the Data Engineering Projects Repository!
+This collection comprises of diverse data engineering projects, each meticulously designed to address specific facets of data analysis, processing, and insights.
+These projects encapsulate the essence of data engineering, showcasing the application of various techniques and technologies to derive meaningful insights from raw datasets.
+Below is a comprehensive overview of each project:

 - [Googleplaystore ](https://github.com/asavoullis/Data_Engineering_Projects/tree/main/Googleplaystore "Googleplaystore ")
 - [Forex_EURUSD](https://github.com/asavoullis/Data_Engineering_Projects/tree/main/Forex_EURUSD "Forex_EURUSD")